 The idea of shopping at Old Navy to find stylish clothes for older women continues with Lesley.
 In fact, it was Lesley’s idea for this blog series since she had recently spent a load of money at the store.
-Even Charlotte who is in her 80’s has a couple of items from this store.
-While I not only showcased one of my many items but also some advice.

 Quote of the day: “When you counsel someone, you should appear to be reminding him of something he had forgotten, not of the light he was unable to see.”
 Baltasar Gracian in The Art of Worldly Wisdom